NORVIControllers/NORVI-X-Version-01/NORVI X-DI8/README.md

 ## 2. Configure the Program

-No additional user configuration is required for this example before upload.
+- No specific software configuration (like WiFi credentials) is required for this basic test.

+- Verify the I2C pins are defined as SDA (8) and SCL (9) in the code.

 ---